 Prior to joining TPT, Melissa was the Externship Director at William Mitchell College of Law, Senior Counsel at Wells Fargo Corporation, and Assistant Attorney General at the Minnesota State Attorney General’s Office.
 She currently is on the Board of Directors of the Alliance for Women in Media and the Board of Trustees of Mitchell Hamline School of Law.
 Melissa received her law degree from William Mitchell College of Law and her Bachelor of Arts from St. Olaf College.

 CHIEF FINANCIAL OFFICER

 Jenn oversees Finance, Accounting, Technology, Engineering and Building Services at TPT.
 Her focus, in addition to providing financial leadership to the management team, is to design and deliver efficient processes related to high quality financial information and TPT’s physical environment.
 Prior to joining TPT, Jenn held leadership positions in Finance at several Minnesota organizations including Archway Marketing Services, Pearson, Ameriprise, US Bank, and Pillsbury.
 She earned her degree in Business Administration/Accounting from Augsburg College and is a Certified Management Accountant (CMA).

 Elizabeth oversees the development and implementation of organizational strategies to support TPT’s revenue goals.
-Leading our revenue units including Membership, Major and Planned Giving, Institutional Giving and Sponsorships teams.
-She and her team drive funding support by connecting the values and mission of the funder to TPT’s exceptional work to educate our improve the communities we serve.
+Leading our revenue units including Membership, Major and Planned Giving, Institutional Giving and Sponsorships teams, Elizabeth and her team drive funding support by connecting the values and mission of the funder to TPT’s exceptional work to educate our improve the communities we serve.
 Before TPT, Elizabeth held leadership roles at Socrata where she worked government entities to build best-in-class transparency initiatives to enrich the lives of their citizens; and at Reeher where she was committed to help colleges and universities find more high-value donors and access to the tools and information they need to measure their performance.
 Outside her professional roles, Elizabeth is an avid volunteer including serving as Treasurer of the Upper Midwest Chapter of the National Academy of Television Arts and Sciences.
 Elizabeth holds a Bachelor of Arts from the University of Minnesota School of Journalism and an Executive MBA from the Opus School of Business at the University of St. Thomas.